TTonnyy789/text-topic-modelling-bertopic/README.md

 ## Acknowledgements

-- Thanks to OpenAI and the BERTopic community for the foundational tools and resources.
+- Thanks to Docker and the BERTopic community for the foundational tools and resources.
-- Special acknowledgment to ChatGPT for project troubleshooting guidance.
+- Special thanks to ChatGPT for project troubleshooting guidance.